For foreign investors

 ATC — call auction, sets official close

 ATO & ATC explained: During the 15-minute auction windows all orders accumulate, then a single price clears the maximum volume.
-ATO orders have no price limit — you accept whatever the auction clears.
+ATO orders are market orders — you don't specify a price, and you accept whatever the auction clears (still within the daily ±7% band).
 Institutions often use ATC to establish the official closing price used for index calculations and NAV.

 49%